-Inside: How to build built-ins with a bench seat plus printable instructions!
+Inside: How to build built-ins with a bench seat plus printable step by step instructions!

 Seriously you guys I can’t even believe how good these DIY built-ins with a bench seat turned out!
 Just ask my neighbor, she probably sees me standing and staring at them daily through our front window.